View on GitHub

 API Indexing

-Add the JSON object inside to the apis array in your global apis.json API index.
+Add the JSON object below to the apis array in your global apis.json:

 {